 I personally don’t follow the keto diet completely.
-I believe in fruits, veggies, proteins and fats for myself, with a wide range of variability on higher-sugar carbs like fruit.
-The reason this works for me is because I am a runner.
+I believe in fruits, veggies, proteins and fats myself, with a wide range of variability on higher-sugar carbs like fruit.
+The reason this works for me is that I am a runner.
 As a runner, I burn more carbs, so I can eat more fruit.
-BUT, with all that considered, as I burn through more carbs, I really stick to fruits and veggies, which is still low carb.
+BUT, with all that considered, as I burn through more carbs, I really stick to fruits and veggies, which are still low-carb.
 I also eat plenty of fat like avocados and nuts, as well as olive oil or salad dressings.
 In my program, I focus more on teaching my mamas to eat clean, use fruit as a tool to limit sugar cravings and provide nutrients, and eat limited amounts of healthy carbs like quinoa or oatmeal.

 How Does The Keto Diet Work While Breastfeeding?

-The reason the keto diet is great for the low estrogen status is because it doesn’t allow for you to ruin things by spiking your insulin.
-The keto diet is a low carb, higher fat diet that keeps insulin levels low.
+The reason the keto diet is great for the low estrogen status is that it doesn’t allow you to ruin things by spiking your insulin.
+The keto diet is a low-carb, higher-fat diet that keeps insulin levels low.
 Insulin triggers fat storage.
-If you keep insulin levels down, and estrogen levels are down, you will lose weight.
+If you keep insulin levels down, and estrogen levels down, you will lose weight.
 Assuming you aren’t gorging on thousands of calories of cheese 🙂

 Where some mamas go wrong, is they experience more hunger while breastfeeding.
 They allow this hunger to pull them out of ketosis by choosing refined carbs.
 Refined carbs are going to increase insulin and possibly pull your estrogen levels up!
 Guess what happens when your estrogen levels increase?
 Your milk supply can decrease!
 This is really important to understand, so I am going to say it big one more time:

 Will one piece of toast do this?
 Probably not, but 5 pieces of toast over 5 days, plus a few cookies and some oatmeal can.
-Here what is the not so fun part.
+Here is the not-so-fun part.
 If you have been doing well on keto, your body can get massively out of wack FASTER!
 You aren’t used to the carbs, so it has a higher impact.
-Just a few mistakes makes many mamas give up because they think their milk supply is going down because of KETO, when really it was just the few higher carb meals or snacks that threw them out of wack and messed with their hormones.
+Just a few mistakes make many mamas give up because they think their milk supply is going down because of KETO when really it was just a few higher-carb meals or snacks that threw them out of wack and messed with their hormones.
 If you stay in your keto zone while breastfeeding, you are going to use fat successfully to produce breast milk!
 That is why our bodies store breast milk in the first place.

 But, many mamas crave sugar while breastfeeding, and thus can’t sustain a keto diet, so what should you do?
 Let’s get into it!